-Punahou School invites people of all ages to go on "A Worldwide Ride" for two days of family fun.
+Punahou School invites people of all ages to visit “The Greatest Show on Earth” for two days of family fun.
 Fresh malasadas, mango chutney, kiddie games and E.K.
 Fernandez rides, White Elephant treasures and live musical entertainment are among the many treats that draw fans each year to the Punahou Carnival.
 Proceeds support the School’s financial aid program.

 Friday and Saturday,

 Check Punahou’s Twitter feed for Carnival updates